twixuss/defer/README.md

-# Single header defer statement implementation for c++14 or newer
+# Single header defer statement implementation for c++14 or newer with no dependencies (including standard library)

 ## Example
 ```cpp